-I won this on Ebay about 15 years ago.
+I won this on Ebay in the late 1990s.
 Only a couple other people bid on it, so I got it for an amazingly low price.
-I’ve held onto it ever since.
-The art board Patterson drew on had warped a bit by the time it made its way into my hands, but it still looks great.
+I owned it for almost 20 years before eventually selling it to another collector when I had some bills I had to pay.
+The art board Patterson drew on had warped a bit by the time it made its way into my hands, but it still looked great.
 This is a piece that I feel, due to the subtle shading Patterson utilized, did not reproduce especially well on black & white newsprint.

 Older fans often look back at the demise Amazing Heroes in 1992 as an unfortunate setback to serious journalism on the industry.
 I think that’s a valid argument.
 Even more so when you consider that following in Amazing Heroes’ footsteps was Wizard Magazine.
 If Amazing Heroes was the New York Times of comic book reporting then Wizard was definitely the NY Post!

 Many of the old Amazing Heroes issues can be found on Ebay for low prices.
 They’re well worth picking up for the interviews and the in-the-moment examination of the dramatic changes the comic book industry underwent throughout the 1980s.
 And, of course, you also had fun features like their swimsuit specials.

 - 2000 AD

 - Big Barda